manu2194/brokeaf/README.md

 ## Overview

-BrokeAF is a online expense manager with the intention of employing a purely text-based input.
+[BrokeAF](https://bafem.herokuapp.com/) is a online expense manager with the intention of employing a purely text-based input.
 If the user wants to enter an expense, they only have to type an expression such as _20 for haircut_.
-This is an ongoing project and as such a lot of features are as of now unavailble or incomplete, such as user creation and registration.
+This is an ongoing project and as such a lot of features are as of now unavailble or incomplete, changing passwords and expense analyctics.

+You can visit the website at [bafem.herokuapp.com](https://bafem.herokuapp.com/).

 ## How to use